-- You must ask for Permission.
-Rescuer must obtain permission from parents / legal guardian prior to beginning treatment on any infant or child.
+- You must ask for permission.
+The rescuer must obtain permission from parents / legal guardians prior to beginning treatment on any infant or child.

 - Check the level of consciousness of the infant – To check the levels of consciousness the rescuer should speak to the infant and tickle / shake the feet of the infant to determine responsiveness.

-- Open the airway – Rescuer must attempt to open the airway of the victim by carefully tilting the head.
-Rescuer should position the infants head where the chin and the nose are parallel to the ground.
+- Open the airway – The rescuer must attempt to open the airway of the victim by carefully tilting the head.
+The rescuer should position the infant’s head where the chin and the nose are parallel to the ground.
 Without properly opening the airway breathing can not be administered or checked.

-- Check for Breathing – Check for breathing by using “look, listen and feel” approach for a maximum of 5 seconds.
-Rescuer is checking for normal breathing.
+- Check for Breathing – Check for breathing by using the “look, listen, and feel” approach for a maximum of 5 seconds.
+The rescuer is checking for normal breathing.

-- Check the victims circulation – Rescuer should place two finders between the infants bicep and tricep to check for a pulse for no more than 10 seconds.
+- Check the victim’s circulation – The rescuer should place two fingers between the infant’s bicep and tricep to check for a pulse for no more than 10 seconds.

 - Send a bystander to call 9.1.1. –The rescuer should send someone to contact EMS.
-Rescuer must also send bystander to locate a AED designed for infant rescues (with pediatric pads).
+The rescuer must also send a bystander to locate an AED designed for infant rescues (with pediatric pads).